C3n7ral051nt4g3ncy/GitOSINT_Bot/README.md

 - Buy me a coffee --> [Tactical OSINT Analyst Ko-Fi](https://ko-fi.com/tacticalintelanalyst)

 # Current Number of servers
-GitOSINT is currently used in: `42 discord servers`
+GitOSINT Bot (Purrlock Holmes) is currently used by the OSINT & Cyber Community in a total of: `42 discord servers`